12 Cat Hairball Remedies That Really Work

 1. Brushing

-Of course, one of the most effective ways to deal with hairballs is to prevent them in the first place.
+Of course, one of the best hairball remedies is to stop them in the first place.

 Start with one or two strokes with a grooming glove from HandsOn® Gloves and follow up with special treats so your cat associates this time with something positive.

 Another paw-some tool I’ve dug up for kitty grooming is the Furminator.
-It’s small enough to fit in the palm of your hand, and it’s a great way to gently remove excess fur that could lead to hairballs.
+It’s small enough to fit in the palm of your hand, and it’s a great way to gently remove excess fur and prevent hairballs in cats.

 You can gradually increase the time spent brushing as your kitty learns to tolerate, and hopefully enjoy, this quality time spent together.